marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 {% include JB/setup %}

 A while ago I [wrote about AppGyver's SteroidsJS](/blog/2013/08/29/appgyver-steroids-iphone-hybrid-javascript/) and its interesting take on hybrid app development.
+If you haven't read it, basically they add the ability to use native UI elements to PhoneGap applications.

-Since then I've teamed up with [Kevin Tunc](http://dribbble.com/kevintunc), worked a lot, managed to actually release something [on the appstore](https://itunes.apple.com/app/liff-understand-your-life/id834944345) and won AppGyver's app of the month.
+Since then I've teamed up
+with [Kevin Tunc](http://dribbble.com/kevintunc), worked a lot, managed to actually release something [on the appstore](https://itunes.apple.com/app/liff-understand-your-life/id834944345) and won AppGyver's app of the month.